taufik-nurrohman/markdown/README.md

 like an HTML block tag, as specified in [Section 4.6, type 6](https://spec.commonmark.org/0.30#html-blocks).

 Any text that comes after the opening and/or closing of a HTML block is treated as raw text and is not processed as Markdown syntax.
-A blank line is required to end the raw block state:
+A blank line is required to end the raw HTML block state:

 <table>
   <thead>